nliautaud/pico-content-editor/README.md

 ## Usage

-Include the editor files in your pages by adding the following Twig tag at the end of your theme, before the closing `</body>`.
+Include the editor files by adding the following tag at the end of your theme, before the closing `</body>`.

 ```twig
 {{ content_editor }}
 ```

-On your pages content, add editable blocks with the attributes `data-editable`, `data-name` and a closing comment `end-editable`.
+Define editable regions in your pages by using HTML blocks with the attributes `data-editable`, `data-name` and a closing comment `end-editable`.

 ```html
 ---